kolloch/reqray/README.md

 ## Contributions

+Giving feedback or saying thanks on [Twitter](https://twitter.com/pkolloch) or on the tracing discord channel is appreciated.

 Contributions in the form of documentation and bug fixes are highly welcome.
-Please start a discussion with me before working on larger features.
+Please start a discussion with me (e.g. via an issue) before working on larger features.

 I'd really appreciate tests for all new features.
 Please run `cargo test` before submitting a pull request.
 Just use `cargo fmt` for formatting.